platform-experience/script-library/src/workflow/si-script-33/README.md

-# To pass a Service Catalog Variable to a Workflow field
+# Pass Catalog Var

 ## Description

-To pass a Service Catalog Variable to a Workflow field
+To pass a Service Catalog Variable to a Workflow field.